crozzdev/MarkdownPreviewer/README.md

 ## Important notes

-- The vanilla version was built only for practicing purposes, you should review the reactVersion if you want to see React in action.
-Although both passes the test, you should submit the React version which is the main idea of the fCC frontEnd libraries certification.
+- The vanilla version was built only for practicing purposes, you should review the React version if you want to see, well, React in action.
+Although both versions pass the tests, you should review and submit the React version which is the main idea of the fCC frontEnd libraries certification.
 - All contributions are welcomed by opening an issue or submitting a pull request.

 A big thanks to [freeCodeCamp](https://www.freecodecamp.org/) for giving me the needed lessons for this project!